Mazatlán Cruise Port Guide: 10 Top Things To Do

 View of Stone Island from El Faro.

 One of the top things to do in Mazatlán is to spend the day on Stone Island Beach, locally known as Isla de la Piedra.
-It is called an island, but it is technically a peninsula off the coast of Mazatlán, known for its beaches.
+While it’s called an island, it’s technically a peninsula off the coast of Mazatlán, famous for its beaches.

-Cruisers, you want to exit the terminal and make a left.
-Continue on that road for 15-20 minutes until you reach Embarcadero Playa Sur Ferry Transportation [Google Map It].
-Look for a sign that says “Water Taxi to Stone Island.”
+How to Get to Stone Island from Mazatlán Cruise Terminal: To reach Stone Island, exit the terminal and make a left.
+Walk for about 15-20 minutes until you reach Embarcadero Playa Sur Ferry Transportation (you can use Google Maps to find it).
+Look for the sign that says “Water Taxi to Stone Island.”

-Once you’re dropped off in Stone Island, at the road, make a left and continue walking until you see the beach on your ride, and then you’ll make a right onto the beach.
+Once you arrive at Stone Island, turn left at the road and walk until you see the beach on your right, then make a right onto the beach.
 It’s about a 5-minute walk.
-You can continue walking on the beach until you find a spot.
+You can continue along the coast until you find a spot you like.

-When you’re ready to return, you’ll find water taxis in Stone Island, where they dropped you off earlier.
-Make sure to give yourself enough time to get back to the ship.
+When you’re ready to return, head back to Stone Island’s water taxi drop-off point.
+Be sure to give yourself enough time to get back to the ship.

 Tour Idea: